 Nova was really starting to feel a bit anxious about this whole situation.
 The only reason she’d met that much success in counter-attacking these men was that they didn’t see her as a threat.

 Now, they likely wouldn’t hesitate to open fire, and they wouldn’t wander alone in the dark anymore.
 Let alone taking any more of them down, she’d be lucky to survive another encounter.

 Nova glanced down at her bracer.
 Besides the dwindling ETA for the drones, there was a new message from Hiraki.
 ‘On our way.
 Stay hidden.’
 The two of them had probably finished dealing with their own ambush.
 It wouldn’t be difficult for them to find her, since the bracer also included a tracking device.
 But while it brought Nova comfort to see that reinforcements were coming, she wasn’t sure she had enough time to wait for them to arrive.

 Well, let’s do the best I can.

-If only I were wearing my suit, the helmet would be able to cut off all the sounds.
-Maybe I should just wear it all the time from now on, just to be safe?
+Usually, I’d be wearing my suit and helmet in combat situations, so it didn’t exactly matter, but I didn’t exactly expect I’d be ambushed like this… Maybe I should just wear it all the time from now on, just to be safe?

 In any case, a direct confrontation seemed unwise.
-Which was why Nova decided to simply escape from her predicament by climbing out the side of the building.
+Which was why Nova decided to simply go with her previous plan and attempt to escape from her predicament by climbing out the side of the building.
 The problem was the car circling the building like a vulture around a carcass, keeping watch.
 Hopefully, Nova would be fast enough to slip through while it was busy driving through the other streets.
 She’d need to check how long it took them to drive the full circuit.